IR0NBYTE/playIntegrityFixDetector/README.md

 ---

 ## Project Structure
-he project has a Java component (MainActivity.java) that handles the UI and triggers native detection, and a C++ component (native-lib.cpp) that detects PIF, Frida, debuggers, Zygisk, and tampering.
+The project has a Java component (MainActivity.java) that handles the UI and triggers native detection, and a C++ component (native-lib.cpp) that detects PIF, Frida, debuggers, Zygisk, and tampering.

 ---